9 Best Hostels in Oaxaca City, Mexico (A Backpacker’s Guide)

 • 📍 Location: Calle de Tinoco y Palacios 610

-• ➡️ Book it on Hostelworld
+• ➡️ Check availability on Hostelworld

 Casa Angel Hostel considers itself a “stylish backpacker” hostel in Oaxaca, and they’re not lying!

-This upbeat party hostel is located just a stone’s throw from the popular Santo Tomás Xochimilco neighborhood which is quintessentially Oaxaca.
+This upbeat party hostel is located just a stone’s throw from the popular Santo Tomás Xochimilco neighborhood, which is quintessentially Oaxaca.

 Not only does its location mean you are within 7–13 minutes walking distance of the city’s top attractions—like the Temple of Santo Domingo de Gúzman or the Bénito Júarez Market—but it also means you will get to return to your dorm room at night and have a great night’s sleep away from the bustle of the center.